-I recently had a chance to connect with my old friend Roberta Davis, who has spent the last two years at her B&B-style property called Makaira on the Garden Island of Taveuni.
+I recently had a chance to connect with my old friend Roberta Davis, who has spent the last 20 years at her B&B-style property called Makaira on the Garden Island of Taveuni.
 Located in the north of the Fiji Archipelago, it’s far from civilization and remains unspoiled.
 The Honolulu-born Davis and her husband, John Llanes, a Hawaii Island native, enjoy life in Fiji which they liken to Hawaii generations ago.
 The property consists of four bures (cottages) perched on four acres of a hillside, once the site of an ancient village.
 Located a few miles from an old dirt airstrip, the resort on Taveuni is a 45 minute prop flight from the international airport in Nadi.
 In this interview Roberta shares her experiences of the last two years and happily offers news of Fiji’s reopening in December.

 1. Now that tourism is opening up in Fiji, how do I go about visiting Makaira?
 What are the protocols that must be followed to get to Taveuni?

 The New Normal is here.
 Of course regulations will change as time goes by.
 Right now guests must have a PCR test within 72 hours of departure to Fiji.
 Travel Insurance is mandatory or you can’t board your flight.
 Arrivals must stay for the first 3 days in an Certified Fiji Care (CFC) facility.
 During those initial 3 days they can go anywhere within the CFC corridor like diving, fishing, snorkeling and CFC stores.